 With the good season almost over, things are all but getting quiet.
 Even though this is usually the moment when the action moves from the field to the garage, we have been busy with the test flights of the Juliet2.
 The prototype has been logging flight hours until a small incident grounded it for a few weeks.
-At the same time, we made progress at the drawing board, where the future of the Juliet2 program is shaping up.
-A little incident Flying the prototype of the Juliet2 is just as much fun as it is gathering data to improve the
+At the same time, we made progress at the drawing board, where the future Juliet3 program is shaping up.
+A little incident Flying the prototype of the Juliet2 is just as much fun as it is gathering data to improve the design.
+Both

 Here we about